dikucloud/proj-shipping-maps/README.md

 ![Greenland in OpenStreetMap](http://a.tile.openstreetmap.org/1/0/0.png)

-The [OpenStreetMap data for Greenland](http://download.cloudmade.com/americas/northern_america/greenland#downloads_breadcrumbs) is free to download.
+The [OpenStreetMap data for the coastline of Greenland](http://download.cloudmade.com/americas/northern_america/greenland#downloads_breadcrumbs) is free to download.
 It has the following properties:

 * 21K linestrings total
 * 572K points total